Discover your potential savings with our ROI Calculator

 The key principles of GLP are the following:

-• Risk management and safety testing are applied to medicines, cosmetics, veterinary drugs, food additives and other industrial chemicals
+• Application of Risk management and safety testing to pharmaceuticals, cosmetics, veterinary products, and chemicals

 Good Laboratory Practices (GLP)